ropensci/roweb3/content/blog/2024-04-22-news-april-2024/index.md

 * [Hello from our New Executive Director!](/blog/2024/03/29/hello-from-our-new-executive-director) by Noam Ross.
 Noam Ross takes the helm as rOpenSci's new Executive Director.
 Other languages: <a href='/es/blog/2024/03/29/hello-from-our-new-executive-director' lang='es'>Hola de nuestro nuevo Director Ejecutivo (es)</a>.

+* [R-Universe Documentation Gets a Boost from Google Season of Docs](/blog/2024/04/12/gsod-announcement) by Noam Ross.
+We are excited to announce that R-Universe has been awarded a Google Season of Docs.

+* [Fostering Equity and Leadership: the rOpenSci Champions Program Selection Process](/blog/2024/04/18/champions-program-2024) by Francisco Cardozo, Yanina Bellini Saibene, Camille Santistevan, and Lou Woodley.
+The rOpenSci Champions Program fosters inclusivity and diversity in R and open science, emphasizing community engagement and project innovation through a detailed selection process.

 ## Calls for contributions

 ### Calls for maintainers